Treode/treode.github.io/managing-peers.md

 I 0704 19:17:56.417 THREAD33: Connected to Host:E2D69225128DB874 at /127.0.0.1:55887 : localhost/127.0.0.1:6279</span>
 </pre>

 The atlas still directs the reads and writes to one replica.
-We&#700;ve started three servers to give us tolerance of one failure, but we need to update the atlas before we have that.
+We've started three servers to give us tolerance of one failure, but we need to update the atlas before we have that.

 <pre class="highlight">
 curl -w'\n' -i -XPUT -d@- \